andrewhayden/ffbe_forever_guild_bot/COMMAND_HELP.md

 <br> Example *!divine What books room should we run?*
 <br> Example *!foretell How many days till UR Learte?*

+`!daily-reminders <reminders>`
+> Set up daily reminders.
+This is best done in a private message channel to avoid spamming the room.
+Currently the only supported daily reminder is about double drop rates (see !mats command, below, for context).
+The reminder will fire within 10 minutes after daily reset, with some randomness to prevent abuse/spam/throttling.
+Examples:
+<br> To see if you currently have daily reminders set: *!daily-reminders*
+<br> To set up a daily reminder about double-drop rate rooms: *!daily-reminders mats*
+<br> To stop receiving daily reminders: *!daily-reminders none*

 `!mats`
 > Prints today's double drop rate room as well as tomorrow's.